gravitational/gravity/docs/5.x/quickstart.md

 for more details.

 Gravity avoids proprietary configuration formats or closed source tools.
-Outside of having a small Gravity-specific application manifest, your application is just a regular Kubernetes deployment.
+Outside of having a small Gravity-specific Application Manifest, your application is just a regular Kubernetes deployment.
 Gravity simply makes it portable and deployable into private infrastructure.